Erastus, Ohio

 Erastus is an unincorporated community in Mercer County, in the U.S. state of Ohio.

 History

 A post office was established at Erastus in 1883, and remained in operation until it was discontinued in 1904.
 By 1907, Erastus had no businesses remaining.
+Erastus United Methodist Church was in full operation until June 30th, 2022, when they closed their doors.
+The church has since reopened under a new branding.